ulzha/spive/docs/API.md

   RPC APIs in...
 TODO which directions? ~Ingress/egress/3rd party, and for signals that are rarely used, or hard to compute, thus don't warrant precomputed streams?

-  Separate stream for each EventSchema - TODO pros/cons?
+  Separate stream for each Type - TODO pros/cons?

 #### Partitioning is arbitrarily fine-grained